-Comparing Single 0 Roulette with No Zero Roulette
+Comparing Short Term Play: Single 0 Roulette Vs. No Zero Roulette

-The first thing to understand is if Betvoyager was being fair, there would be no house edge at all.
-There would simply be a 50% chance of you losing, and 50% chance of you winning.
+If there was no house edge and you bet red, there would simply be a 50% chance of you losing, and 50% chance of you winning.
 So in the long term, neither you or them will profit.
 However, Betvoyager’s “no zero roulette” condition is that you pay 10% on all winnings.
-Of course it’s in the “fine print”.
-And it sounds great because you only pay if you win, right?
-But let’s take a closer look…
+This is the major point most players forget about, although Betvoyager are transparent about it.
+Now let’s take a look at the math…

 We’ll consider two situations: one with European roulette with single 0, and the other with Betvoyager no zero.
 And in both cases we’ll start with $1000, and bet $100 on red for each spin.